koenbuyens/kalirouter/README.md

 ```shell
 $ ip link set dev br0 up
 ```
 We assign it an IP address in the network that we selected.
-As it is a gateway, we chose  ```172.16.0.1```.
+As it is a gateway for our monitored devices, we chose  ```172.16.0.1```.
 ```shell
 $ ip addr add 172.16.0.1/12 dev br0
 ```